 The globally acclaimed Choice Based Credit System has been introduced.
-To ensure the accountability, the departmental performance shall be assessed by Academic and Administrative Audit (AAA) Committee.
+To ensure the accountability, the departmental performance is assessed by Academic and Administrative Audit (AAA) Committee and Vice-Chancellor's visits to various departments.

 6.2.5 During the last four years, have there been any instances of court cases filed by and against the institute?
 What were the critical issues and verdicts of the courts on these issues?